Krishnamohan-Yerrabilli/Articles/cl8t4jcxx000209lc7t5pf2qt.md

 Now let's dig into “Kubernetes Namespaces”

-## Kubernetes Namespaces 'N'
+## Kubernetes Namespaces 'N' 👻

-What is Kubernetes Namespace?
+So What is Kubernetes Namespace?

 With the help of a Namespace, each cluster is divided into virtual sub-clusters.